 By Tim Lambert

 The Romans strongly opposed the Druids.
-They had great social and political influence and the Romans probably saw the Druids as a threat).
+(They had great social and political influence and the Romans probably saw the Druids as a threat).
 Therefore anything Greek-Roman writers say about the Druids is likely to be very biased and should be treated with caution.
-There is actually very little evidence of human sacrifice in Celtic Times.
+There is actually very little evidence of human sacrifice in the Celtic Times.
 In 1984 the body of a man was found preserved in peat in Northwest England.
 He had been hit on the head and strangled and his throat was cut.
-Apparently he was the victim of a ritualistic killing in the 1st century AD.
-However there is no proof that the Druids killed him.
+Apparently, he was the victim of a ritualistic killing in the 1st century AD.
+However, there is no proof that the Druids killed him.
 We are not sure who killed this man or why.
-In summary it is possible the Druids practiced human sacrifice but it seems clear that if they did it was rare.
+In summary, it is possible the Druids practiced human sacrifice but it seems clear that if they did it was rare.